zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/configure-apache/3/_index.md

 * the location of the default home page &ndash; `/srv/apache/customers/`.
 * the owner and group name of the home page &ndash; `web_admin`.

-Let's go back to our attributes file, <code class="file-path">default.rb</code>, and create a few custom attributes to describe these parts.
+Let's go back to your attributes file, <code class="file-path">default.rb</code>, and create a few custom attributes to describe these parts.

-We've already defined the user name and group for our site's content.
-The `apache2` cookbook already defines an attribute named `node['apache']['docroot_dir']` that describes the document root, so all we have to do is override it.
+We've already defined the user name and group for your site's content.
+The `apache2` cookbook defines an attribute named `node['apache']['docroot_dir']` that describes the document root, so all we have to do is override it.
 We'll need to also define our site's name and the name of its configuration file.

 Modify <code class="file-path">default.rb</code> like this.